ranja-sarkar/Demand_curve/README.md

 # Marketing

-It is essential to measure the impact of marketing efforts to understand to what extent the sensitive segment of customers are retained and by sensitive I mean, the ones who help generate the company's most revenue.
+It is essential to measure the impact of marketing efforts to understand to what extent a sensitive segment of customers are retained and by sensitive I mean, the ones who help generate the company's most revenue.

 Assessing the difference between statistical significance and practical significance is important while making effective business decisions, particularly in marketing.

-There are far more intricacies in understanding whether a certain marketing strategy is meaningful in enhancing the purchasing/buying behavior of consumers than what a statistical test reveals.
+There are far more intricacies in understanding whether a certain marketing strategy is meaningful in enhancing the buying behavior of consumers than what a statistical test reveals.
 Practical significance considers whether the difference between two actions (effect size) is large enough to be meaningful and relevant in a real-world context.

+The measurement of the business impact a marketing strategy generates in the long-term when compared to no effort taken becomes complex as the effect might get diluted over time.
+Drawing causal inference is therefore hard in the long-term.
+Allocating advertising budget and estimating its impact on business in the long-term requires modeling and optimization.